 The HLRN complex in Berlin at ZIB is named after Lise Meitner and it conatins 1270 compute nodes with 121,920 compute cores.

 At the site Göttingen University the HLRN system phase 1 named Emmy (for Emmy Noether) is operated since October 2018.

-The HLRN system phase 2 in Göttingen will start operation in the first half-year 2020.
+The HLRN system phase 2 in Göttingen will start operation in 2020.

 There are three different file systems available for Göttingen and Berlin respectively.

 For large data at both complexes a WORK file system is available.